kouamdestin/Teach-AR/README.md

 # Prerequisites:
 Before running the app, ensure you have the following:
 •	Unity: Download (https://unity.com) and install Unity.
 •	ARCore :  https://developers.google.com/ar/
+• Download and install Android Studio from https://developer.android.com/studio/intro
-• Android smartphone: Teach'AR is currently only available for Android devices.
+• Android smartphone with ARCore support: Teach'AR is currently only available for Android devices.
+• Basic knowledge of Android development.

 ## Installation:
-Download the Teach'AR  repository ZIP file or clone this repository to your local machine: git clone https://github.com/kouamdestin/Teach-AR.git Open the Teach'AR folder in Android Studio.
+• Download the Teach'AR  repository ZIP file or clone this repository to your local machine: git clone https://github.com/kouamdestin/Teach-AR.git
+• Install Android Studio.
+• Install Unity Hub.
+• Install ARCore XR Plugin in Unity.
+• Open the Teach'AR folder in Unity.

 # Running the App:
-Connect your Android device to your computer using a USB cable and enable "Developer Mode" on your device.
+• Connect your Android device to your computer using a USB cable and enable "Developer Mode" on your device.
+•	Ensure you have the necessary Unity versions and AR plugins installed and configured.
+•	Build and deploy the app to your target platform (Android).
-In Android Studio, click the Run button to build and install the app on your connected device.
+• In Android Studio, click the Run button to build and install the app on your connected device.
 The app will be installed and ready to be launched on your smartphone.

 # Launching the App:
 Once installed, find the "Teach'AR" app icon on your device and launch it.
-Grant permissions: The app may request permission to access your camera.
-Grant the necessary permissions to proceed.
+Grant necessary permissions when prompted, such as camera access.
 Choose a topic: Browse the available learning topics in the app's interface.
 Point your camera: Point your device's camera at a flat surface and follow the on-screen instructions.
 Experience AR learning: The selected topic's 3D model will be displayed in augmented reality, allowing you to explore and interact with it.